Jaideep1099/DevX_Driver/README.md

 # DevX_Driver
-Simple Linux Character Driver.
-Just writes and read from device file
+Simple Linux Character Driver - writes and read from device file

 To see kernel outputs